rust-lang/rust/text/0000-struct-variants.md

 Change the `Status` of the `struct_variant` feature from `Active` to `Accepted`.

+The fields of struct variants use the same style of privacy as normal struct fields - they're private unless tagged `pub`.
+This is inconsistent with tuple variants, where the fields have inherited visibility.
+Struct variant fields will be changed to have inhereted privacy, and `pub` will no longer be allowed.

 # Drawbacks

 Adding formal support for a feature increases the maintenance burden of rustc.